Tips on Taking IELTS for Australian Visa Purposes

 - What can you change in your routine to make more time to study?

 Remember though, you don’t want to just manage your time to study.
+You are timed per section with the IELTS test.

 They may have different times for each section but figuring out how long you have on each question should help you to finish each section.
+Please don’t try to go too quickly though, as this can cause you to become confused.

-My suggestion would be to leave more time for certain questions.
+Leave more time for certain questions.

-For example, the first set of questions you come to will be more difficult then later ones on the same topic.
+For example, the first set of questions you come to, will be more difficult then later ones on the same topic.

+What if you have to reread an entire section to get an answer?
 You should leave more time for some questions than others, as some are more difficult.
+I bet you’re wondering what to expect on the day of the exam.

 I can break down what you need to bring, the rules of the exam that you need to know and some tips on what to do on the day of the test for yourself.

+The IELTS test has some components.
+It has four sections to the makeup of the test.
+Three components are always taken together on the same day, these include: Listening, Reading and Writing.
 The speaking section of the test can be taken on the same day, or up to seven days before or after the other components.
 This all depends on your testing centre.

 - Arrive early

-- You should definitely arrive early to take your test, to allow for time to register and get a seat.Make sure to look at your booking confirmation, as for the time and date.
+- You should definitely arrive early to take your test, to allow for time to register and get a seat.
+Make sure to look at your booking confirmation, as for the time and date.
 If you are late, you may not be allowed to take the test.

 - Personal items must be checked in

-- You may not take any personal belongings into the test room, the test day staff will collect them from you and store your belongings in a safe place.The items forbidden in the test area include: cell phones, hand-held computers, notes, books, scarfs, hats, cameras or wallets.
+- You may not take any personal belongings into the test room, the test day staff will collect them from you and store your belongings in a safe place.
+The items forbidden in the test area include: cell phones, hand-held computers, notes, books, scarfs, hats, cameras or wallets.

 - Check for ID

 - Your identification will be checked when you register to take the IELTS test.
-The staff member that checks your ID, must see the same ID you used when you booked the test.It must not be expired and has to have a recognisable picture of you on it.
+The staff member that check your ID, must see the same ID you used when you booked the test.It must not be expired and has to have a recognisable picture of you on it.
 The IELTS is a secure high stakes test, which uses biometric technology to verify who you are.

-This can greatly reduce your waiting time, when registering for the test.
+- This can greatly reduce your waiting time, when registering for the test.
 On test day they will take a picture of you to include on your Test Report Form (TRF).

-This TRF allows the organisation that you applied to, your confirmation of your test results.
+- This TRF allows the organisation that you applied to, your confirmation of your test results.
 In some countries, we will ask for your finger scan as another way to confirm your identity.
+Each time you re-enter the test room (when you used the bathroom or took the speaking section of the test), all you have to do is scan your finger.

 - Entering the room for the test

 - A test invigilator will take you to your seat, when it is time to enter the test room.
-You may not speak to any of the other candidates or take notes.If you have a question, just raise your hand and a staff member will help you.
+You may not speak to any of the other candidates or take notes.
+If you have a question, just raise your hand and a staff member will help you.
 All that you may have on your desk is a transparent bottle drink, your identification, pens/pencils and your easer.

 - Your breaks